The Lookalikes and Distant Relations

 Moving to Middlesbrough

 The Science Museum display had been a success and after it closed in May 1973 it was decided to move the exhibition to Middlesbrough to allow fans in the north of the UK to get up close.
 The display opened in July 1973 and was housed in the Crypt of the Town Hall.

-The display was basically the same as at the Science Museum but the SFX area had been expanded and was set in an old ‘haunted’ barn complete with turning workings and a ‘dead’ body that would sit upright!
-Some new monsters, including the maggots from The Green Death, were also added to the Doctor Who section.
+The display was basically the same as at the Science Museum but the SFX area had been expanded slightly and some new monsters, including the maggots from The Green Death, were also added to the Doctor Who section.
 Goon i was stationed at the exit of the console room and some lucky children were allowed to sit in it.
 Over the months this would take its toll on the prop and eventually the eye and sucker were stolen.

 The display remained open for six months and at this time BBC decided it would make two new permanent exhibitions based solely on Doctor Who.
 The Longleat site was perfect and would suit the south of the country and after some searching it was decided that Blackpool would be the location for the northern fans.